UNITARIAN UNIVERSALISM

 • Alex Ferworn, Co-President, supports the Leadership Committee

-• Brenda Poole, works with Finance and CUC Liaison
+• Brenda Poole, works with Finance, Communications and CUC Liaison

 COMMITTEES